 The point at which you launch a negotiation often seems clear.
 You have a particular goal, but achieving it requires winning the assent of another party.
 You can't do it single-handedly.

 To buy a car, for instance, you must agree on a price that satisfies both you and the seller.
 Likewise, if you want an early promotion at work, you'll have to get your boss's approval.
 And if you hope to avoid a costly lawsuit, you'll have to find a settlement that all the parties agree is better than running the risks of going to court.

 This unit examines the choices that arise as negotiations are drawing to a close.
 It integrates strategies and tactics for closing negotiations successfully.
 It builds on the earlier Negotiate 1-2-3 units, Openings and Critical Moments, but all nine modules in this unit have stand-alone value.
-You can read any one of them without first reading others.
+You can explore any one of them without first reading others.
 Some are longer than others.
-Some include video clips, while others have interactive features to test your skills and tendencies.
+Some include video clips, and most others have interactive features to test your skills and tendencies.
 All provide cross-references to modules in other units and to outside resources, as well.

 If you see a topic of specific interest to you, jump right to it.
 But if you are interested in closings more generally, follow the modules in the order that's been laid out.